-The Dominican Republic is perhaps one of the most famous and long serving package tourist destinations in the industry, with so many resorts and package tours built around and serving the needs of package tour families on a two week jolly from Thomas Cook.
+The Dominican Republic is perhaps one of the most famous and long serving package tourist destinations in the industry, with so many resorts built around and serving the needs of package tour families on a two week jolly from Thomas Cook, but Backpackers shouldn’t be put off by this.

 The DR is one of the larger and more diverse of the Caribbean islands, and as a result boasts some of the most stunning beaches, waterfalls and jungles in the region.
 You may not be able to find the hidden tropical hideaways or escape the hordes the same way that you can in more traditional backpacker destinations, but what you get is a strong traveller infrastructure and endless opportunities to relax on a beach, do some jungle trekking, mountain trekking, windsurfing, wildlife spotting or almost any other adventure activity you can imagine.